Cheapest Project Management Tools 2026: 8 Budget-Friendly Options Compared

 - Risk and meeting management modules are unique at this price point

-- Clean, no-nonsense interface
+- Clean, straightforward interface

 Cons

-- Smaller integration ecosystem than major competitors
+- Smaller integration ecosystem compared to major competitors

-- Mobile app needs improvement
+- Mobile app needs work

 - Less active development community